 The brush feels really well made.
 It's a nice solid weight and comfortable to hold, and the soft-touch silicone feels nice in the hand.

-One of the things I like about Quip is that each brush includes a mirror-mountable holder, which is the gray cylinder with the logo on it in the above photo.
-Our kids’ bathroom has a very small vanity with no surface area for toothbrushes (or anything else for that matter), so it’s super handy in our case.
+One of the things I like about Quip is that each brush includes a mirror-mountable toothbrush holder, which is the gray cylinder with the logo on it in the above photo.
+Our kids' bathroom has a very small vanity with no surface area for toothbrushes (or anything else for that matter), so it's super handy in our case.
 I also like that every time you look in the mirror, you are subtly reminded to brush!

-It’s not super apparent from these photos, but this is an electric brush with a replaceable head.
-Quip’s refill plans will automatically ship you a new brush head and battery ($5) and toothpaste if you like (also $5).
-I think it’s awesome that they send a battery with their refills!
+It's not super apparent from these photos, but this is a Quip electric toothbrush with a replaceable head.
+Quip's refill plans will automatically ship you a new brush head and battery ($5) and toothpaste if you like (also $5).
+I think it's awesome that they send a battery with their refills!
 I feel like batteries are always at a premium in our house, and I can never find one when I really need it.
-It’s helpful to know that a dead toothbrush will never be a problem with Quip.
+It's helpful to know that a dead toothbrush will never be a problem with Quip.

 Watermelon Toothpaste = Serious Fun